Daramola-Popoola/sturdy-typescript-system/README.md

 # sturdy-typescript-system
-# this is a tutorial session ofr my typescript course
+# this is a tutorial session of my typescript course
 # 100DaysOfTypescript
 # step up js superset